Canon 1D Mark IV vs Sony A7R

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark IV and the Sony A7R?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark IV: